nimadez/voxel-builder/README.md

 ↑ Changed default handiness to right-handed coordinate ↑ New SPS particles to build the world
 ↑ 2019 - I wrote a playground for learning Babylon.js

+"If AI can do this, I won't call it AI anymore."
 ```

 Version 3.0.0 *(BJS 4)* to 4.2.2 *(BJS 6)*<br>